The following Commercial practice note provides comprehensive and up to date legal information covering:

 The legal regime governing the procurement of public contracts in the UK derives from EU laws, and is therefore impacted by the UK’s withdrawal from the EU.
 Brexit also has wider implications for the drafting, negotiation and enforcement of contracts governed by English law.
 The government model contracts are reviewed on a regular basis and updates have been introduced in preparation for Brexit.
 Amendments include additions to the definition and interpretation provisions and further updates in accordance with procurement policy guidance.

-For general updates on the process and preparations for Brexit, see Practice Note: Brexit
+For general updates on the process and preparations for Brexit, see Practice Note: Brexit timeline.
+For further reading on the impact of Brexit on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.